matthewahutton/matthewahutton.github.io/_portfolio/flower grader.md

 For the most part they can grow year round here in South East Queensland, given enough irrigation.
 Typically, the only gap in the growing season comes when our southern neighbors short season starts and they flood the market.

-- Machine is long out of production so parts are hard to come by
+Glads are graded by length - the longer the better.
-- There is only one supplier, who are in the netherlands
+We use an old dutch rose grading machine.
-- While well made, these parts are very expensive
+Unfortunately, parts are becoming hard to come by and very expensive.
--
+The part I'm replicating today costs around $80 from the only supplier.

 # Design